aws-samples/aws-stepfunctions-byoc-mlops-using-data-science-sdk/README.md

 This repo demonstrates how to package your training and inference code, and Dockerfile in a format that is compatible with SageMaker.
 For the Mask R-CNN workshop here, this has already been done for you.

-Enjoy building your own CI/CD pipelines with Amazon SageMaker, AWS Lambda, AWS StepFunctions
+Enjoy building your own CI/CD pipelines with Amazon SageMaker, AWS Lambda, AWS StepFunctions.

+## License

+This library is licensed under the MIT-0 License.
+See the LICENSE file.